-E-Can, through its predecessor companies, was acquired by Mullen Group in 2000.
+E-Can Oilfield Services L.P. ("E-Can"), through its predecessor companies, was acquired by Mullen Group in 2000.

-E-Can provides a wide range of oilfield services to the heavy oil industry in Alberta by utilizing its specialized equipment and personnel to assist in the handling, transportation and disposal of fluids associated with the processing and production of heavy oil in addition to well servicing.
+E-Can provides a wide range of oilfield services to the heavy oil industry in Alberta by utilizing its specialized Equipment and personnel to assist in the handling, transportation and disposal of fluids associated with the processing and production of heavy oil in addition to well servicing.
 On June 25, 2018, a portion of the AECOM ISD assets and operations were integrated into E-Can expanding its service offerings within the heavy oil regions of Alberta.

 E-Can is a market leader providing customers with well servicing using coiled tubing and flushby units, tank cleaning, vacuum, pressure and fluid hauling units, as well as safety and environmental spill clean up services.
-E-Can is a SmartWay certified carrier.
+E-Can is a SmartWay partner.

-Equipment Personnel Head Office Areas of Operation 138 Power Units 136 Lloydminster, AB Northern Alberta 325 Trailers Northern Saskatchewan
+Equipment Personnel Head Office Areas of Operation 147 Power Units 139 Lloydminster, AB Northern Alberta 307 Trailers Northern Saskatchewan